HITS-MBM/gromacs-fda-vmd/README.md

 ```
 package require pf_loaduser
 animate delete beg 0 end 0 skip 0 0
-pf_loaduser "peratom-sum.pfa"
+pf_loaduser "peratom-sum.psa"
 ```

-The second line tells VMD to remove the first frame – this is needed as the PDB will act as the first frame and the .pfa file contains only as many frames as there are in the trajectory.
-The third line loads the user data from the “peratom-sum.pfa” file and lets VMD automatically map the colors using the minimum and maximum value from this file.
+The second line tells VMD to remove the first frame – this is needed as the PDB will act as the first frame and the .psa file contains only as many frames as there are in the trajectory.
+The third line loads the user data from the “peratom-sum.psa” file and lets VMD automatically map the colors using the minimum and maximum value from this file.

 As the data is assigned to the per-atom “user” field, VMD takes care of